Ryder Cup 2018: Team USA Early Favourites

-It won't have escaped your notice either that the above list of players includes three of last year's four separate major champions as well as the current world number one.
+Furthermore, it's unlikely to have escaped your notice that the above list of players includes three of last year's four separate major champions, as well as the current world number one.

 Catch Patrick Reed's eagle hole-out from Hazeltine.
 His celebration was pretty pumped, obviously:

 The hallmark of successful European sides over the past 25 years - other than their unquestionable talent - has been their togetherness and great team spirit.